plasmicapp/plasmic/README.md

 3. Install the canary version into wherever you're trying to test, via `yarn add ... --registry=http://localhost:4873`

+### Release workflow

-4. Once you're done making your changes, you can run `yarn bump` to bump the versions of the changed packages.
-If you already have an existing git commit you wawnt to use, do `yarn bump --amend`.
+Run `yarn bump` to bump the versions of the changed packages.
+If you already have an existing git commit you want to use, do `yarn bump --amend`.
 Submit for code review.

+Make user you are authenticating with npm as the plasmicapp user.

+    npm whoami # check who you are currently npm login # if you were not plasmicapp

+Ensure you have no outstanding unmerged commits or uncommitted changes.

+Ensure you have pulled the latest changes from master.

-5. Once your change has been approved and you're ready to release to npm, run `yarn release`.
+Once your change has been approved and you're ready to release to npm, run `yarn release`.
 This will individually publish each package to npm.